phalcon/documentation/docs/volt.md

 Will throw `Fatal error: Uncaught Phalcon\Mvc\View\Exception: Syntax error, unexpected token {%- raw -%}%} in ... on line ...`

 ### Loop Context
-A special variable is available inside `for` loops providing you information about
+A special variable is available inside `for` loops providing you with information about

 | Variable         | Description                                                   |
 |------------------|---------------------------------------------------------------|